kenkanek/Godzilla/README.md

 # Godzilla
-making a search engine homepage for front end practice
+making a browsers homepage for front end practice.
+Page is not responsive yet.